ancillaryfactory/web-rename/readme.txt

-WebRename version 0.3
+WebRename version 0.4

 http://ancillaryfactory.github.com/web-rename/
 ========================================================================

 INSTALLATION:
-Run setup.bat to copy webname.exe to C:\Convert to slug
+Run install.exe to copy webname.exe to C:\slugify

-If necessary, create the following registry keys:
-HKCR\*\shell\Convert filename to slug HKCR\*\shell\Convert filename to slug\command" /d "C:\Convert to slug\webname.exe "%1"

 USAGE
-1. Right-click a file in Windows Explorer and select "Rename for Web"
+1. Right-click a file in Windows Explorer and select "Convert filename to slug"
 2. Drag a file to webname.exe

 In both cases, spaces in the filename will be converted to hyphens.